Medi-Cal Eligibility for Former Foster Youth (FFY),

 Redeterminations (RD)

-Annual RD are not required for the FFY MC program, however, since all income and resource tests are waived, it is limited to confirming the client’s current address to verify California residency.
-CalWIN was modified for this change.
-When necessary, FC EW will need to complete the CalWIN RRR process to ensure the case does not shut down.
+All income and resource tests are waived for annual RD The redetermination is limited to confirming the client’s current address to verify California residency.
+When necessary, the FC EW will need to complete the CalSAWS RRR process to ensure the case does not shut down.

-During the annual RD and it is discovered the youth is incarcerated, the FC EW must follow the steps outlined in section 34.12.14 on page 36.
+If during the annual RD it is discovered the youth is incarcerated, the FC EW must follow the steps outlined in Suspension of Medi-Cal Benefits for Incarcerated Juveniles

 Note: There is no requirement to complete any forms at the annual RD for the FFY as long as they are under the age of 26 years old.